Turning Art Rentals Into Free Art Workshops for Kids

 In the nonprofit sector, there’s always an issue around funding.
 A lack of it, or the cost of finding it.
 Companies are also looking for cool ways to give back, and every year arts funding in schools gets slashed.
+What if you could turn art rentals into free art workshops for kids?

 At IPaintMyMind, we’ve built a model that relies on our art services, like rotating artwork for offices, to not only offer value and create community, but to fund a large majority of the FREE and reduced cost art programs we provide to Chicago Public Schools, libraries, and youth centers.